nautobot/nautobot/docs/index.md

 ![Nautobot](nautobot_logo.svg "Nautobot logo")

-# What is NetBox?
+# What is Nautobot?

-NetBox is an open source web application designed to help manage and document computer networks.
-Initially conceived by the network engineering team at [DigitalOcean](https://www.digitalocean.com/), NetBox was developed specifically to address the needs of network and infrastructure engineers.
+Nautobot is an open source web application designed to help manage and document computer networks.
+Initially conceived as NetBox by the network engineering team at [DigitalOcean](https://www.digitalocean.com/), it was developed specifically to address the needs of network and infrastructure engineers.
 It encompasses the following aspects of network management:

 * **IP address management (IPAM)** - IP networks and addresses, VRFs, and VLANs
 * **Equipment racks** - Organized by group and site